Anisotropic Fast-Marching on cartesian grids using Lattice Basis Reduction: Numerical experiments

 We also implemented the Monotone Acceptance Ordered Upwind Method (MAOUM) \cite{AltonMitchell12}, a Dijkstra inspired method using static stencils, like the FM-LBR.
-The difference between these two methods is that the stencil $V_n(z)$ used by the MAOUM at a point grid point $z\in \Omega_n$ is isotropic, only depends on the anisotropy ratio $\kappa(\cM(z))$, and its boundary has cardinality $\#(\Omega_n \cap \partial V_n(z)) = \cO(\kappa(\cM(z)))$; in contrast the stencil of the FM-LBR is anisotropic, aligned with the ellipse defined by $\cM(z)$, and of cardinality $\cO(1)$.
-The stencils of the MAOUM were precomputed and stored in a look-up table, resulting in a complexity $\cO(\kappa(\cM) N \ln N)$ for this algorithm.
+The difference between these two methods is that the MAOUM stencil \footnote{ The stencils for the MAOUM are here built using the {\rm ComputeUpdateSet} stencil construction routine described and used in all the numerical experiments of \cite{AltonMitchell12}.
+The paper \cite{AltonMitchell12} also outlines sufficient conditions (called $\delta$-NGA or DRB) for anisotropic stencils to be causal, but no explicit anisotropic stencil construction. } $V(z)$ at a grid point $z\in \Omega \cap Z$, is isotropic, only depends on the anisotropy ratio $\kappa(\cM(z))$, and its boundary has cardinality $\cO(\kappa(\cM(z))^{\dim-1} )$; in contrast the FM-LBR stencil is anisotropic, aligned with the ellipse defined by $\cM(z)$, and of cardinality $\cO(1)$.
+The MAOUM stencils were precomputed and stored in a look-up table, resulting in a complexity $\cO(\kappa(\cM) N \ln N)$ for this algorithm in 2D.

-We consider four test cases.
-The first two involve two dimensional Riemannian metrics $\cM$ of limited anisotropy, $\kappa(\cM)\simeq 5$, and were proposed in \cite{VladThesis01,SV03} (including the grid sizes).
-All four methods (FM-LBR, FM-8, AGSI, MAOUM) are viable, yet the proposed method shows a reduced CPU usage and a competitive accuracy in comparison with its alternatives.
-The third test case, introduced in \cite{BC10} and related to image segmentation problems, involves a highly anisotropic two dimensional metric $\cM$, $\kappa(\cM)\simeq 100$.
-It was observed in \cite{BC10} that neither the AGSI or the FM-8 are viable in this context, due to complexity and accuracy issues respectively; and the MAOUM is no better.
-We show that FM-LBR solves this dilemma.
-The fourth test is a generalization of the third one in three dimensions.

-\begin{remark} Contrary to the assumptions of the convergence analysis, in \S \ref{sec:algo}, but consistently with the envisioned applications, our test cases do not involve \emph{periodic} boundary conditions.
-As a result, in exceptional circumstances, a few grid points usually in the domain's corners may not be reached by the FM-LBR, because they are not connected to the origin in the underlying graph (Lemma \ref{lemmaTrueNeigh} does not apply).
-In the following experiments this only happened when the first test case was rotated by an angle $\theta \in [0.56,0.61]$ radians.
-The numerical values at the four corners of the grid, equal to $+\infty$, were then rejected when computing the $L^1$ and $L^\infty$ errors.

-The last two test cases involve \emph{discontinuous} Riemannian metrics, which happens in many applications (e.g.\ at the junction between materials of different index in geometrical optics), but also contradicts the assumptions of our convergence analysis. \end{remark}